Does homeowners insurance cover landscaping damage?

 If a tree falls on a structure on your property — a shed or fence, for instance — homeowners insurance may help pay to remove the fallen tree.
 However, the III says that if a tree falls on your property but doesn't damage any structures, insurance usually won't cover the cost of clearing away the tree.

 It's important to note that insurance likely won't cover damage to structures if the damage was caused by your own negligence or lack of maintenance.
-For example, if a tree starts to rot on your property, and later falls and hits your house, it’s likely insurance would not cover that loss.
-But if your neighbor's rotting tree falls and damages your home, your insurer may help cover the damage, the III explains.
+For example, if a tree starts to rot on your property, and later falls and hits your house, it's likely insurance would not cover that loss.
+But if your neighbor's rotting tree falls and damages your home, your insurer may help cover the damage, the Insurance Information Institute (III) explains.

-It's a good idea to understand what your insurance covers — and what it may not — before the unexpected occurs.
 Read your policy to determine what protections you have in place.
-Your agent can help answer questions or help you make changes to your coverage.
+Your insurance provider can help answer questions or help you make changes to your coverage.